mgrube753/bachelor-thesis/30_documentation/analysis_quantitative.md

 # `analysis_quantitative.py`

-This script performs a quantitative analysis of the questions generated in experiment 1 (`exp1a` and `exp1b`).
+This script performs a quantitative analysis of the questions generated in Experiment 1 (`exp1a` and `exp1b`).
 It focuses on measuring the adherence of the questions to their source material using two methods: cosine similarity and LLM-based evaluation.

 ## Core Functionality